Alexandros Tziolis: Panathinaikos

 Tziolis initially established himself as a first-team player for Panathinaikos ahead of Igor Biscan during the 2006–07 season.
-In April 2007, he scored a goal helping his club break Skoda Xanthi's unbeaten home run in the Superleague Greece and secure a place in the Greek Cup final against Larissa.
+In April 2007, he scored a goal helping his club break Skoda Xanthi's unbeaten home run in the Super League Greece and secure a place in the Greek Cup final against AEL.

 By the end of 2007–08 season Tziolis was close to his exit from Panathinaikos but new manager Henk Ten Cate chose to keep him.
 After being mostly left out of the starting lineup in the beginning of 2008–09 season, he was included in the team in November and was voted "Man of the Match" in a 3–0 win in Germany against Werder Bremen in the UEFA Champions League, where he scored the third goal for Panathinaikos.
 He went on to again established himself, linking well with teammates Gilberto Silva and Simao Mate Junior.
 In his time at Panathinaikos, he made in all his competitions 113 appearances (six goals, eight assists) with the club.